voidbert/CG/DEVELOPERS.md

 Methods and variables should be named in `camelCase`.
 Type names (classes and enums) should be named in `PascalCase`.

+### LaTeX formatting

+Report formatting can be checked with the `formatlatex.sh` script.
+It isn't as capable as `clang-format`, so it only checks for the use of tabs, trailing whitespace, and columns with over 100 characters.
+There are no checks for alignment and all errors have to be fixed manually.

 ## Other scripts